astronomer/astronomer-cosmos/docs/configuration/lineage.rst

 Installation
 ------------

-If using Airflow 2.7, no other dependency is required.
+If using Airflow 2.7 or higher, install ``apache-airflow-providers-openlineage``.

 Otherwise, install Cosmos using ``astronomer-cosmos[openlineage]``.